ma1onso/quotes/README.md

     cmake -DCMAKE_INSTALL_PREFIX=/usr ..
     make

-To install, use `make install`, then execute with `com.github.alonsoenrique.quotes`
+To install, use `make install`, then execute with `com.github.ma1onso.quotes`

     sudo make install
-    com.github.alonsoenrique.quotes
+    com.github.ma1onso.quotes

 To build .deb file (The deb file should be available in the parent directory of the current directory)